jpg-store/contracts-v3/README.md

 There are two main contracts: Bid and Ask.
 Bids are offerings in ADA in exchange for a given asset, asks are assets in exchange for ADA.

+Ask bulk-purchase currently maxes out at **54** assets in a single transaction when running the e2e tests.

 ## Ask

 ### Important/Breaking changes